Treating An Overactive Bladder

 Whilst most people associate this concern as part of ageing, this is not always the case.
 Certainly, the chances of bladder problems increase with age often due to other diseases such as prostate enlargement and diabetes but obviously not all ageing people suffer from incontinence or an overactive bladder.

 In women, an overactive bladder, sensitive bladder and stress incontinence (loss of urine during physical activity such as exercise or even sneezing) is usually caused by a weakening of the bladder muscle and pelvic floor muscles.
 Hormonal changes occurring after the menopause are thought to be responsible for causing these anatomical changes in the bladder sphincter that lead to urinary incontinence.
 The reduction of the male hormone testosterone weakens the pelvic floor muscles and the bladder sphincter, whilst oestrogen deficiency causes the shrinkage of the tissues.

-Most women and men do not seek advice on this subject either because they are embarrassed about this concern or simply because they believe that this is all part of the ageing process.
+Most women and men do not seek advice on overactive bladder treatment either because they are embarrassed about this concern or simply because they believe that this is all part of the ageing process.

-What is the best treatment for an overactive bladder?
+What is the best natural treatment for an overactive bladder?

 Many seek natural treatments which include the use of magnesium, cranberry and cornsilk supplements with some success.
-Recently, there has been great interest in the use of pumpkin seed extract.
+Recently, there has been great interest for overactive bladder supplements containing pumpkin seed extract.